Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Since pregnancy progresses in a stepwise and (relatively) predictable, time-limited way, it can be easy to assume matrescence should follow a similar pattern, which couldn’t be farther from the truth.
 Matrescence is a unique and personal process that can start anytime and will evolve and take shape through your life experiences (as any mother of a teenager will tell you, that feels pretty different than identifying as a mother of a newborn).

-Why is space for matrescence important during pregnancy
+Why is reflecting on matrescence important during pregnancy?

 Creates pathways for motherhood

 When matrescence is overshadowed or missing in how we talk about or experience pregnancy, the inner process or typical growing pains of mother-becoming aren’t normalized or nurtured.
 It isn’t remotely true that it’s all blissful, “natural”, or that maternal instinct (or hormones) kicks in and hands you a fully formed sense of self at some point.
-In my professional experience, expecting this to happen needlessly heightens self doubt, feelings of defectiveness, perfectionism, masking, and isolation during pregnancy when it doesn’t feel that way - and absolutely sets new moms up for a more challenging postpartum year (and sense of self) in every way.
+More on that in Part 2.

 Moreover, if all you’ve ever been encouraged to spend your attention on during your pregnancy is baby or body-focused - it can’t then be a surprise when first time moms describe profound distress at completely losing themselves after their baby is born.
 Or yearning for who they were before, making it harder to integrate a new identity.
 Disorientation with a new role and identity makes sense, but it doesn’t have to feel disempowering.
-Making room during pregnancy to focus on how you see yourself creates chosen touch points along the way.
+Making room during pregnancy to focus on how you see yourself and how that may be changing creates chosen touch points along the way.

 Supports prenatal and postpartum mental health